Barcelona: Where €1.50 Vermouth Meets Michelin Stars and the Bomba Was Born in a Back Room

 Specialty: Bomba (invented here), grilled seafood

-This unpretentious family tavern claims to have invented the bomba—the fried potato ball that has become a Barcelona tapas staple.
+This unpretentious family tavern claims to have invented the bomba — the fried potato ball that has become a Barcelona tapas staple.
 The interior hasn't changed in decades: tiled walls, wooden barrels, and handwritten menus.
 The grilled sardines, fried anchovies, and suquet de peix taste of the sea.
 No reservations; arrive before 13:00 or wait in line.
+I've watched tourists walk past this place looking for something "nicer."
+They're missing the point entirely.

 Can Solé